DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 ### Virtual Virtual Boy

-This emulator can be installed from the Play store or from their GitHub site.
+This emulator can be installed from the Play store or downloaded from their GitHub site.

 https://play.google.com/store/apps/details?id=com.simongellis.vvb \
 https://github.com/SupernaviX/vvb/releases